 there been studies conducted around your topic?
 Is the a reserach gap in the literature which you could fill with your thesis?

 [If you cannot position yourself within the topic, you have to continue reading and searching.]

 2) Narrow the topic down to your research question

 Which particular aspect of the topic do you want to discuss or on which area do you want to focus on?
 This is particularly important, since you are not asked to write a PhD-Thesis but a focussed master or bachelor thesis.
 It could be that your topic is so large or so generic that you will have to focus on a specific industry, a specific branch of the discussion, a concrete business case or reduce the overall topic one question.
 E.g. "Is Serious Gaming a suitable tool for performance management in the Berlin tech startups?"
 This individual focussing is your most creative contribution to mankind.
 Ask yourself, what would be interesting to read for interested audiences in business and academia.
 This is how you choose your research question.

 3) Define your methodology

-4) Build a message
+4) Build a plan

 5) Structure your paper and reveal your initial sources